arduino/help-center-content/content/Software and Downloads/Upload/Fix-port-access-on-Linux.md

 ## Troubleshooting

-If the group wasn't found, or if you still get an error the `dialout` group may have a different name.
+If the group wasn't found, or if you still get an error, the `dialout` group may have a different name.

 1. In _Tools > Port_, note the name of the port your board is connected to, such as `dev/ttyACM0` or similar.